 Campfire cooking can involve the whole family and these recipes from Active Kids are both easy and fun.
 The Strawberry S’mores are a genius twist on the traditional, we often have our own strawberries on site too!
 Get out with the Kids also offer a range of inspired, family-friendly recipes, along with equipment recommendations to get you started!

 For Vegan Camping meal ideas, try Elizabeths Kitchen Middle Eastern Spiced Chickpeas as a starting point.
 Her Chocolate Orange Campfire Cakes can be adapted for both vegan and gluten-free requirements and so easy to prepare before you leave home.

 What’s more, we can arrange delivery of the best fresh local meat, fish and shellfish for you, in addition to helping you source any fruit, vegetables or herbs which your dishes may require.
+You can also check out our Campfire Cooking ideas on our Instagram highlight.
 We look forward to seeing your culinary creations!
 See you soon.